 2.)
 Taste samples at room temperature.
 While most products are not typically consumed at room temperature, tasting samples in this neutral state will allow you to pick out subtle differences you would not be able to detect in a hot or cold product, allowing you to better understand its flavor profile.

 3.)
 Try to schedule your tasting between breakfast and lunch.
 Not only will this give you more of a neutral mouth and stomach, but your senses are more alert in the morning.

 4.)
 Ask yourself lots of questions.
 Record all of your thoughts and feedback.
 One of the most important questions to ask yourself when tasting is, “Would I drink a whole bottle/can of this product?”

 1.)
 Do not wear hand lotion, body sprays, cologne, or perfume when conducting a tasting.
-Because smell impacts flavor, other aromas may interfere with your experience tasting a product.
+Because smell impacts flavor, other aromas may interfere with your experience sampling a product.

 2.)
 If you are ill, try to postpone your tasting.
 You will not get an accurate taste of a product if your sinuses are compromised.

 4.)
 Don’t rush!
-Take your time when tasting each sample and in between samples.
+Take your time when trying each sample and in between samples.
 Really dissect aspects like color, smell, and carbonation, as well as flavor components like sweetness, bitterness, and aftertaste.

 5.)
 Finally, don’t forget to enjoy yourself!
 You may not be blown away by every sample you taste, but that doesn’t mean you can’t have fun doing it.